keelback-code/wizard-name-generator/README.md

 ### Design and UX

-The visual design for this site is simplistic so as not to draw away from the game: focus on the javascript/game for this site/project.
-I also aimed for a retro feel to the site, reminiscent of the random name generators my friends and I played with in our free time in the computer lab at primary school, in the late 90s.
+I aimed for a retro feel to the site, reminiscent of the random name generators my friends and I played with in our free time in the computer lab at primary school, in the late 90s.
+The visual design is simplistic so as not to draw away from the game.

 When researching wizard names I was instantly bombarded by sites advertising wizards names ‘for girls’ and ‘for boys’.
-I would like to create a gender-neutral site where the gender doesn’t matter; because this is a name for a wizard, which is generally speaking both magical and fictional so there’s no need to gender it.
+I would like to create a gender-neutral site where the gender doesn’t matter; because this is a name for a wizard, which is generally speaking both magical and fictional.
 There is enough gendering in this world, which is constantly excluding members of the LGBTQ+ community, without extending that to wizards.
-Fantasy and fiction can be forms of escapism, and if you use that escapism to help escape a gendered world, I don’t want to be a reminder of that world.
+Fantasy and fiction can be forms of escapism, and if you use that escapism to help escape a gendered world, I don’t want this site to be a reminder of that world.

 ### Wireframes